-Human Rights Learning Project: We seek to expand human rights education to every student in the District of Columbia.
-Since 2009, the D.C.
-Human Rights Learning Program has offered human rights education workshops to over 800 D.C. students.
-Starting in the 2018-2019 school year, our curriculum will be offered as a DCPS high school elective course entitled "Human Rights and Social Action."
+The Human Rights Learning Project sought to expand human rights education to every student in the District of Columbia.
+Beginning in 2009, the D.C.
+Human Rights Learning Program offered human rights education workshops to over 800 D.C. students.
+Starting in the 2018-2019 school year, the curriculum was offered as a DCPS high school elective course entitled "Human Rights and Social Action."

 You can find more resources related to AFSC D.C.'s Human Rights City Project here.